Railways.

 See caption for picture information.
 See caption for picture information.

 Britain's first electric railway was the Volk's Electric Railway which opened on 3rd August 1883.
 It runs along the sea front at the fashionable south coast seaside resort of Brighton and was named after Magnus Volk who was an Electrical Engineer to Brighton Corporation.
 As this picture suggests, the line is still open.
-Originally it was electrified at 50v dc but in 1884 this was increased to 160v dc with one of the running rails also acting as the live and the other as the return.
+Originally it was electrified at 50V DC but in 1884 this was increased to 160V DC with one of the running rails also acting as the live and the other as the return.
 However after severe problems with electricity leakage an insulated 3rd rail located offset between the running rails was installed for the live, with return now being via both running rails.
+Nowadays it is powered at 110V DC.

 This view was taken at Black Rock station, which is the eastern terminus.

-The first overhead wire powered electric railway 'anywhere' globally opened in 1893 on the Isle of Man.
+The first overhead wire powered electric railway 'anywhere' planetwide opened in 1893 on the Isle of Man.

-Railway electrification will usually take one of two forms - via wires suspended over the tracks or by way of one (or two) extra 'electrified' rail(s) located alongside the tracks.
-The overhead wire system is more usual for long distance lines whilst the electric rail(s) system (which is usually referred to as 3rd [or 4th] rail) is more often used on city-specific urban rail systems (sometimes called metro / subway / rapid transit).
+Railway electrification will usually take one of two forms - via wires suspended over the tracks or by way of one (or two) extra electrified rail(s) located alongside the running rails (ie: the rails used by the trains' wheels).
+The overhead (catenary) wire system is more usual for long distance lines whilst the electric (conductor) rail(s) system (which is usually referred to as 3rd [or 4th] rail) is more often used on city-specific urban rail systems (sometimes called metro / subway / rapid transit).
 But, as ever, there are exceptions.

 See caption for picture information.

-Croydon trams at the 3 track tram station right outside the main (East) Croydon mainline railway station.
+Croydon trams (in their original livery) at the 3 track tram station right outside the main (East) Croydon mainline railway station.

-The electric rail(s) system is cheaper and easier to install but can pose a safety hazard to people who trespass over the railway as well as track maintenance workers and sometimes animals too (especially small mammals).
-The 3rd rail variant features one extra rail (for the 'live' current) with the electrical return being via the running rails (the rails the trains' wheels 'run' on / use).
+The electrified conductor rail(s) system is cheaper and easier to install but can pose a safety hazard to people who trespass over the railway as well as track maintenance workers and sometimes animals too (especially small mammals).
+The 3rd rail variant features one extra rail which is usually used by the live / positive current with the electrical return being via the running rails.
 The 4th rail system uses two extra rails with there being one each for the live and return.
-In this way there is a 'closed' circuit from where the electricity is less likely to 'leak' into the surrounding ground - a process which can cause electrolysis, corroding metal structures - such as water pipes, sewers, and whatever else is in the ground - to such an extent that they need (possibly expensive) replacement.
+In this way there is a closed circuit from where the electricity is less likely to leak into the surrounding ground - a process which can cause electrolysis, corroding metal structures - such as water pipes, sewers, and whatever else is in the ground - to such an extent that they need (possibly expensive) replacement.

-Typically the electric rail systems will use voltages between 600v dc, and 1,200v dc - higher voltages can become impractical because the electricity would arc from the rail - literally jumping or short circuiting to the ground - and completing the circuit back to the power station without providing any useful benefit.
+Typically* the electric rail systems will use voltages between 600V DC and 1.5kV (1,500V) DC - higher voltages can become impractical because the electricity would arc from the rail - literally jumping or short circuiting to the ground - and completing the circuit back to the power station without providing any useful benefit.
 Lower voltages require the electrical feeder or sub-stations to be installed at more frequent intervals along the line in order to feed electricity into the system, increasing the cost of operating the railway.
+Electric rail systems always use DC electrics.

-There are several variants to 3rd rail power systems with power being collected from the 'top', 'side' or 'underside' of the rail.
-The latter two are safer as it is easier to protect against a person accidentally stepping onto the rail.
-They are also more beneficial in winter when snow and ice can encrust the rails - with the 'top' system it is too easy for the surface to become so covered that it compromises the ability of train to collect electrical power.
-Occasionally this can cause trains to become stranded, more often however there is just a lot of noise and spectacular sparking as the high currents 'burn' through the moisture.
-If this sparking happens whilst a train is stationary (ie: stopped at a red signal or calling at a station) it can result in the 'shoe' that collects the power from the electric rail welding itself to the electric rail!!
-(This has happened on open-air sections of London's Underground - causing delays whilst a welder is summoned to 'free' the train).
+There are several variants to 3rd rail power supply systems with power being collected from the 'top', 'side' or 'bottom' of the rail.
+Side and bottom contact are safer as the simple expedient of a cover over the top of the rail affords a level of protection against a person accidentally stepping onto the rail.
+The covers also help protect against snow and falling leaves - with the top contact system it is too easy for snow and ice to encrust the top surface of the conductor rails in a way which compromises the ability of the train to collect electrical power.
+Occasionally this can cause trains to become stranded, more often however there is just a lot of noise and spectacular sparking as the high currents burn through the moisture.
+If this sparking happens whilst a train is stationary (ie: stopped at a red signal or calling at a station) it can result in the 'shoe' that collects the power from the conductor rail welding itself to the electric rail!!
+Although rare, this has happened on open-air sections of London's Underground - causing delays whilst a welder is summoned to free the train.

 See caption for picture information.
 See caption for picture information.

-Virtually the entire Swiss railway system is now electrified, mostly at 15,000v ac using overhead wires although a few routes use lower voltages and a handful still feature a three-phase ac system which requires the trains to collect power from twin overhead wires.
-At one time many mainline railway routes were equipped for this system, especially in Italy, nowadays only a handful of routes are left - including the Jungfraubahn, as seen here.
-This 9km line opened in 1912 and is electrified at 1125v.
+Virtually the entire Swiss railway system is now electrified, mostly at 15kV AC using overhead wires although some routes use lower voltages and two still use the three-phase AC system which requires the trains to collect power from several overhead wires.
+The Jungfraubahn, as seen here, opened in 1912 and is 9km long.
+It is electrified at 1125V AC 50Hz.

 See caption for picture information.
 See caption for picture information.